 “The call-centre rep didn’t know anything about it.
 He kept saying, you’re fine, you’re fine.
 I got off that call not feeling very fine.”

 But within hours, the Masers got a welcome surprise: an email from Diana Dzikowski, the AMA Travel counsellor who helped book the family’s trip.
-They hadn’t expected to hear from her after their initial transaction, when she’d skillfully arranged all the pieces of their trip of a lifetime—from flights, accommodations and travel insurance to their Disney, Universal Studios and Blue Man Group tickets.
+They hadn’t expected to hear from her after their initial transaction, when she’d skillfully arranged all the pieces of their trip of a lifetime—from flights, accommodations and AMA Travel insurance* to their Disney, Universal Studios and Blue Man Group tickets.

 Dzikowski asked if the family was okay.
 She’d been monitoring the situation and said she could make alternate travel plans to bring the Masers home to Medicine Hat.